 We can provide one-to-one specialist support to help you develop study skills and strategies to become a more independent learner with transferable skills.
 The support is catered to your individual needs and learning preferences.

 You need to provide evidence of your SpLD diagnosis.
-If you have evidence, please contact Access West of England (AWE).
+If you have evidence, please contact the Access and Learning Strategies (ALS) team.

 If you don't have evidence, you will need to be diagnosed.

 Watch this video for more information about Specific Learning Difficulties (UWE Bristol login required).